Antoine Thomson d'Abbadie: Science and explorations

 On March 9, 1845, Antoine d'Abbadie, in a letter addressed to Cardinal Fransoni, proposed the establishment of a mission to the Oromo population of the Horn of Africa.
 The proposal was approved by the Pope on March 1, 1846, and Guglielmo Massaia was appointed Apostolic Vicar of the Oromos.

 Arnaud d’Abbadie held several distinguished roles in Ethiopia, including those of general, judge, and diplomat.
-He actively participated in battles and was granted the title of Ras, one of the most esteemed honors in the country.
+He actively participated in battles and was granted the title of Ras, one of the most esteemed honours in the country.
 Antoine, by contrast, followed an academic path and became a dedicated scholar.
 Reflecting on his time in Ethiopia, he remarked, "When residing in a foreign country without any known antecedents, it is advisable to adopt a vocation in line with local customs, as failure to do so may result in being branded as a political spy, a hazardous accusation in any nation.
 As I was unable to engage in combat, agriculture, or merchandising, I identified as a "mamhir", or teacher and scholar, during my time in Christian Ethiopia and received an education from their public and non-compulsory schools."

 During their extended stay, the two brothers fully assimilated into local customs.
 They exchanged their European attire for the turban and toga of the Ethiopians and traversed the region barefoot, as, at the time, only lepers and Jews wore sandals.
-This cultural integration earned them warm receptions wherever they traveled.
+This cultural integration earned them warm receptions wherever they travelled.

-The d’Abbadie brothers undertook extensive journeys throughout Ethiopia, meticulously documenting a wide range of topics, including human and physical geography, religion, legislative texts, ethnography, philology, linguistics, numismatics, and history.
-Antoine, in particular, amassed a remarkable collection of 250 ancient manuscripts.
-With the assistance of the Ethiopian Debtera Tewelde Medhin of Welkait, he also compiled the first-ever Amharic-French dictionary, encompassing 15,000 words.